 If you consider some users to use Excel as their front-end tool to connect to Power BI Models, You have to consider creating the Explicit measure.

 Excel is Connected Live to the Power BI Model in the Service

 The wonderful thing about the Excel connection to the Power BI Service is that the connection is Live.
 Live connection means Excel fetches the data directly from the dataset in the Power BI service.
-Anytime you refresh the Excel file; you get the most up-to-date data from the service.
+Anytime you refresh the Excel file, you get the most up-to-date data from the service.
 This feature is completely different from Export to Excel.
-Export to Excel option that you see on visuals in the Power BI service is only downloading data offline, however, Analyze in Excel is an online and live connection to the dataset.
+The export to Excel option you see on visuals in the Power BI service only downloads data offline.
+However, Analyze in Excel is an online and live connection to the dataset.

-You can check the connection properties in the Data tab, under Connections, Properties section.
+You can check the connection properties in the Data tab, under the Connections, Properties section.

 The Connection properties will have an Azure address in it with the ID of the dataset in the Power BI service.
 You can even use this connection in any other excel file to connect to the same dataset.